In software engineering, complexity is often seen as a sign of competence.

 Complexity is not a problem.
 Unnecessary complexity is.

-A startup with a few thousand users and a team of five developers does not face the same constraints as Netflix.
+A company just starting out, with a few thousand users and a team of five developers, does not face the same constraints as Netflix.
 Yet many deploy the same architectures.

 AI makes this problem even more urgent

-Today, AI tools can produce code and architectures at an unprecedented pace.
+Today, artificial intelligence tools can produce code and architectures at an unprecedented pace.
 An entire system can be generated in a matter of hours.
-This means producing complexity has never been easier.
+As a result, producing complexity has never been easier.

-In this context, the essential skill is shifting.
-It is no longer just knowing how to code.
-It is knowing how to contain the complexity that gets produced.
-To remain in a reflective position rather than rushing headlong toward the first generated solution.
+In this context, the skill is shifting.
+It is no longer knowing how to code — it becomes knowing how to contain the complexity that gets produced.
+It is about forcing yourself to think, rather than rushing headlong toward the first proposed solution.

-AI is a formidable tool for quickly pivoting toward alternative solutions, for exploring different approaches.
+Artificial intelligence is a formidable tool for quickly pivoting toward alternative solutions or for exploring different approaches.
 But you still need the perspective required to choose the right one.

 Machines are learning to produce complexity.
 Engineers must learn to contain it.

-An engineer is not a code producer.
-Their role is to understand systems, master resources, and eliminate unnecessary complexity.
+An engineer is not just a code producer.
+Their role is to understand systems, master resources and costs, and eliminate unnecessary complexity.

-A very good engineer often does less.
-A well-designed system looks almost too simple.
-And that is precisely why it goes unrecognized: success erases the perception of difficulty.
+A good engineer often does less.
+A well-designed system looks almost too simple, and that is often why it goes unrecognized: success erases the perception of difficulty.

 Simplicity is a discipline

-Simplicity is not an absence of technology.
-It is the result of demanding engineering work.
-It requires measurement, observation, and reflection.
-It sometimes requires resisting the social pressure that pushes toward complexity.
+I don’t confuse simplicity with an absence of technology.
+Let’s say it is the result of demanding engineering work.
+This demanding work requires measurement, observation, reflection, and sometimes resisting the social pressure that pushes toward complexity.

-And in a world where machines can generate increasingly complex systems, the engineer’s responsibility is to keep those systems understandable.
+In a world where people and machines alike can generate complex systems, the engineer’s responsibility is to keep those systems understandable.

 Simplicity is not amateurism.
 It is what engineering produces when it matures.